andrewrgarcia/apv/RULES.md

 ## 4. Turn Structure

-Each turn may include two phases:
+Each turn has two phases:

 1. **Primary Move** — perform one legal movement.
 2. **Future Order (optional)** — assign a deferred action to another unit.

-Future Orders execute automatically at the start of that player’s next turn
+A Future Order executes automatically at the start of that player’s next turn if the destination remains unoccupied.
-if the destination remains unoccupied.
-Only one order may exist per player.
+Only one order may exist per player at any time.

 ---